Using the Quandl Website

 Answer: The process above is still followed.
 This means that you will now see when data is missing.
 If there is actually no data point for June 2007 you might not see a gap in the original data.
 On one line you will see May 2007 and on the next you will see July 2007.
 But when you choose monthly as the frequency, missing data points will become apparent.
 You will see a date stamp of June 2007 and the data will be noticeably missing.

-Use this control to carry out elementary transformations on your data: row-on-row change, percentage change, cumulative sum, and normalize (set starting value at 100).
+Use this control to carry out elementary transformations on your data: row-on-row change, percentage change and cumulative sum.

-Note that the downloaded data will reflect whatever X-axis date range, frequency and transformation you have previously selected using the above controls.
+Note that when you download data, the downloaded file will reflect whatever X-axis date range, frequency and transformation you have previously selected using the above controls.
 However this does NOT apply to the date slider, only to the button, datebox and dropdown controls.